bharatmakhija/Python/MixInClasses/readme.md

 These classes can be best used for writing generic functionality.
 Also using multiple-inheritance with these is a good idea to avoid repetative code.
 Infact take it as a rule
-### Use Multiple Inheritance with mixin utility classes only.